 Yesterday I mentioned that I purposely left this lace dress unlined so that I could play with different things underneath it.
 I have a few slip dresses, but I’ll probably be making a few more from this pattern and just leaving the tie off the middle.
 This is a great way to play with different looks from one piece – a change of colors and accessories and this dress can go through all the seasons – even winter!

-For the first look I put a hot pink one dress and added a bright cobalt blue patent leather belt and gold flats.
+For the first look I put a hot pink slip dress and added a bright cobalt blue patent leather belt and gold flats.

 I think it’s a pretty look for a spring event – the lace is feminine and playful with the bright colors.